There is a really useful app called gps2ip

 3. On your iPhone , launch gps2ip and set it to use UDP push.
 Tap the i at the bottom right of the main screen,

 4. Scroll down to Connection method, tap the i next to UDP and

 5. Enter the IP address of your iPad (e.g. 192.168.1.110) and leave the port number as the default e.g. 11123.

 7. Go back to your iPad and in SeaNav go to settings/AIS & GPS Link/, select UDP and enter the port number 11123 (as set in gps2ip).
-Then tap the Start – you should then see gps data scroll past.
+Then tap Start.
+Go back to GPS2IP on your iPhone and Enable GPS2IP by the top slide switch (it’s important to enable GPS2IP after the iPad is already listening (Started). you should then see gps data scroll past.
 Tap done and your iPad will now use the live GPS position, speed and course from your iPhone 🙂